BlackRock expects 75% of company and govt assets to be net zero-aligned by 2030 | Headlines

 BlackRock on Thursday projected that by 2030 at least three quarters of its investments in companies and governments will be tied to issuers with a scientific target to cut net greenhouse gas emissions to zero by 2050, up from 25% currently.

-The forecast covers emissions tied to 77% of its total assets at the end of September 2021 but excludes those such as municipal bonds for which there is currently no reliable data.
+The forecast covers emissions tied to 77% of its total assets at the end of September 2021, some $9.5 trillion, but excludes those such as municipal bonds for which there is currently no reliable data.
 Setting a 2030 goal is a central requirement https://www.netzeroassetmanagers.org/commitment for members of the Net Zero Asset Managers Initiative (NZAMI), a sector-wide group of money managers aiming to get to net-zero emissions across their assets.
 BlackRock joined the NZAMI in March 2021

 In Thursday's statement, BlackRock avoided using the word "target", though, reiterating instead that the pace of change would be determined by the scale of decarbonization in the real economy and clients' investment decisions.
 "As the transition proceeds and issuers and asset owners continue to position themselves in front of it, we anticipate that by 2030, at least 75% of BlackRock corporate and sovereign assets managed on behalf of clients will be invested in issuers with science-based targets or equivalent," the statement said.